sujitdmello/java-banking-pubsub-dapr-sample/README.md

 keys *
 ```

-## Azure Deployment [WIP]
+## Azure Deployment

-It's possible to deploy this application through Azure Developer (azd) CLI. azd is responsible for resource provision and application deployment requiring minimal interaction with azure in a developer point of view.
+It's possible to deploy this application through [Azure Developer (azd) CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview). `azd` is responsible for resource provision and application deployment requiring minimal interaction with Azure Portal.

-**The option for deploying everything with `azd up` is still a work in progress.** Currently a manual flow with `azd provision` and `azd deploy` is still required, as DAPR and Redis have to be installed in the cluster prior to the services to be deployed.

-For more information of azd CLI: [Make your project azd-compatible](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/make-azd-compatible?pivots=azd-create)
+For more information of `azd` CLI and how to [Make your project azd-compatible](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/make-azd-compatible?pivots=azd-create)

 ### Pre-requisites